The Venus Flytrap is a plant most fascinating.

 There is a LOT of misleading information online regarding Venus Flytraps.

-Contrary to popular belief, and unlike many other carnivorous plants, Flytraps do not prefer a high humidity environment constantly.
+Contrary to popular belief, and unlike many other carnivorous plants, Flytraps do not constantly prefer a high-humidity environment.

 Again, we can see the terrarium issue.
-Closed glassware is going to regulate a high humidity level, possibly damaging the plants.
+Closed glassware will regulate a high humidity level, possibly damaging the plants.
+That’s why making a carnivorous plant terrarium is better done with tropical species.

 3 | Getting the Right Venus Flytrap Terrarium Layers / Soil